 4. What is endocannabinoid deficiency?

 Endocannabinoid deficiency, as the name would suggest, is a condition in which an individual’s body is not producing the level of cannabinoids needed in order to properly function.
-Some doctors, such as Dr. Ethan Russo, have concluded that endocannabinoid deficiency may be one of the leading causes of conditions including chronic migraines, irritable bowel syndrome (IBS), fibromyalgia, and numerous others.
+Some doctors, such as Dr. Ethan Russo, have concluded that endocannabinoid deficiency may be one of the leading causes of certain health conditions and health consequences.

 Because cannabinoid receptors exist throughout our entire body—and play a vital role in the communications occurring between our body and our brain—when these receptors are functioning in short supply, it is unsurprising that our most fundamental bodily functions may be directly affected.

 If these two basic observations are, in fact, true—that endocannabinoid deficiency is a leading cause of many physical ailments and hemp consumption can increase the number of cannabinoids present in an individual—then it seems to find long-term, sustainable cures to these ailments may be within reach than otherwise thought.

 Ultimately, it seems the presence of cannabinoid receptors in the human body is something that we cannot justifiably ignore.
 These receptors—even if we have never consumed industrial hemp of any variety in our life—are present throughout our entire body, and their presence has a direct influence on our physical and psychological well-being.
 CB1 is a type of cannabinoid that is primarily found in our brains and CB2 is a type of cannabinoid that is found throughout our bodies and directly affects our immune system.
 Because these receptors are so vitally intertwined with our central nervous system (CNS), it is no surprise that hemp can have such a profound effect on our very well-being.